amikhaylets/datascienceudacity/README.md

 Data analysis with R
 ==================

-My working files for online course on Udacity
+My working files for online course on Udacity.
 Here is the link to [course](https://www.udacity.com/course/ud651)

 ###Course Summary